NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

 * Fork it
 * Change /opt config files
 * Edit github url source in setup scripts for download your modified configs, this source is hardcoded in getgithubraw fuction, i.e. https://raw.githubusercontent.com/NubeRoja/AsusWRTMerlinAddons/master/entware-ng
+You can execute diff in modified config files to view what are changed, i.e. diff /opt/etc/php.ini /opt/etc/php.ini-opkg